To link to this database use: https://libraries.indiana.edu/databases/jewishlife

-Explore the history of Jewish communities in America from the arrival of the first Jews in the 17th century right through to the mid-20th century.
+Covers the history of Jewish communities in America from the arrival of the first Jewish people in the 17th century right through to the mid-20th century.